 You may hear back immediately or it could take a couple of days.
 Hosts who have had several requests in the past year will have a "Response Rate" on their profile.
 It will give you an idea of what to expect.
 Note however that requests expire after 48 hours if the host has not responded at all.
 You will be notified by email if your request expires.

 Most hosts are RVers too and may be traveling without reliable Internet.
 Notifications are currently sent by email but we plan to add text notifications as an option in the near future.

 You may send requests to multiple hosts for the same dates, but please use common courtesy: reply to messages as soon as possible and, once you've been accepted by a host, cancel other requests immediately.

 Unless your host has posted these as available on their profile or voluntarily offers them after you arrive, it is not proper to ask for "extras" of any kind.
 Guests should be as non-imposing as possible and show appreciation for what is offered.
 Requesting more might result in a negative review or even a formal complaint which may lead to loss of your guest privileges.

 If you're listed as a host yourself, you're able to "pay it forward" .
 You may even get the opportunity to reciprocate their hospitality when they travel to your region.
 Whether or not you're a host yourself, a small gift, a thoughtful thank you card, or other gesture of kindness is appropriate.

 Most importantly: When your stay is complete, you'll be prompted by the system to confirm that it happened.
 When you do this, they will be rewarded with credits for guest privileges for their own travels.
 Also, don't neglect to post a review for them!

 If you've used electric or other hookups during your visit, you will also need to offer to compensate your host for any costs.
-They may not expect or accept payment but will appreciate the offer, all the same.
+Not all hosts will accept payment but they do expect you to offer and always appreciate it.